slbailey/Retrovue/docs/contracts/EnricherRemoveContract.md

 ## Safety Guidelines

-- Always use `--test-db` for testing removal logic
+- Always use `--test-db` for testing removal logic in non-production environments
-- Verify cascade impact before using `--force`
+- Verify cascade impact before using `--force` in non-production environments
 - Use `--dry-run` equivalent by checking enricher details first
 - Confirm enricher identification before removal
+- **Production Safety**: Enrichers marked as `protected_from_removal = true` cannot be removed in production environments, even with `--force`
+- **Harm Prevention**: The system prevents removal of enrichers that would break active operations or violate operational expectations

 ---